NFL picks for Week 17, exact score predictions, best bets today from self-learning AI

 SportsLine AI evaluated the Week 17 NFL odds and revealed its NFL score predictions and best NFL picks

-The NFL Week 17 schedule rolls on with two more games on Saturday 10 on Sunday and then the standard 'Monday Night Football' slot.
+The NFL Week 17 schedule rolls on with 10 games on Sunday and then the standard 'Monday Night Football' slot.
 Several of the remaining games have a direct bearing on the NFL playoffs and seeding.
 In the NFC, the NFC West-leading Seattle Seahawks take on the NFC South-leading Carolina Panthers.
 Seattle enters as a 7-point favorite at DraftKings Sportsbook.
-In the AFC South, the division-leading Jacksonville Jaguars take on the Indianapolis Colts.
+In the AFC South, the division-leading Jaguars take on the Colts, with Indy already eliminated from postseason contention.
 The Jaguars are favored by 5.5 points.
 Sunday's largest spread is Patriots (-13.5) vs. Jets, while another larger spread is on 'Monday Night Football,' with the Rams (-7.5) vs. Falcons.

 The smallest spreads Sunday include Giants vs. Raiders (+2.5), Saints (-2.5) vs. Titans, Eagles vs. Bills (-1.5) and Bears vs. 49ers (-3) on 'Sunday Night Football.'
 Seattle entered the weekend as the NFC's top seed, while Denver remains first in the AFC after its Christmas win over the Chiefs.
 Before making any Week 17 NFL picks or NFL score predictions on those games or others, you need to see the NFL against the spread, over/under and money line predictions powered by the self-learning SportsLine AI.